armandosunny/EcoNicheS/README.md

 ![Imagen 7 tabs](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/07ac590c-b74a-4d92-8e4f-f30d71f9c6af)

 ## Obtaining and cleaning species occurrences
+The first step to perform niche modeling analysis is to obtain the recorded occurrences of the species of interest.
+Using EcoNicheS this is achieved by downloading documents with this information from the Global Biodiversity Information Facility (GBIF, ([gbif.org](https://www.gbif.org/)), one of the large biodiversity databases.
+Obtaining this information is achieved using the Coordinate cleaner package as a means for this.

 Coordinate cleaner is based on automated data cleaning tests and algorithms to identify and remove records that may be flagged as erroneous or imprecise based on their identification as maritime, zero, atypical coordinates; coordinates assigned to centroids of countries and provinces, located within urban areas or assigned to biodiversity institutions, as well as disagreements between coordinates and countries.
 And it is also possible to filter the clean data according to the year and location of interest (Zizka et al., 2019).

 ## Correlation analysis between .asc layers